TIMELINE-Petroplus: rapid rise and fall of a refiner

 * The roughly five years to the first half of 2008 mark a golden age of refining with high margins on making oil products

+* Proceeds from the float also used to repay debt.
+Company says it is debt-free by the year-end but it retains a revolving credit facility of up to $2 billion.

 * Petroplus shares hit an all time intra-day high of 115.87 Swiss francs in July.
-BP’s refining margins data archive shows its global indicator margin peaked in Q2 2007.
+BP’s refining margins data archive shows its global indicator margin peaked in the second quarter 2007.

-* Petroplus buys Britain’s Coryton refinery and Germany’s Ingolstadt in deals worth $2 billion backed primarily with debt.
+* Petroplus buys Britain’s Coryton refinery and Germany’s Ingolstadt in deals backed primarily with debt.
+Coryton is purchased from BP for $1.4 billion, backed by $1.2 billion worth of bonds, while Ingolstadt is acquired from ExxonMobil for an estimated $627.5 million.

+* Petroplus acknowledges that elimination of its refining margin hedging programme left it open to hefty gains or losses.

+* Total financial debt at the end of 2007 stands at $1.33 billion, compared with the zero reported at the end of 2006.

 * O‘Malley sets up PBF Energy, a joint venture of Petroplus, private equity firms Blackstone and First Reserve, and becomes the CEO and chairman.
 It has bought 540,000 bpd of refining assets in the United States, according to its website.
 Petroplus later describes PBF Investments as its investment vehicle.